 The Ateneum Art Museum has the largest collection of paintings and sculptures in Finland.
-The collection includes a total of more than 4,300 paintings and more than 750 sculptures.
+The collection includes nearly 30,000 national treasures.
 The Ateneum Art Museum collection presents the development of Finnish art from 18th-century Rococo portraiture to 20th-century experimental movements.
 The Ateneum’s representative collection of international art includes more than 650 works.

 The earliest paintings in the Ateneum collection include portraits from the Romantic era and landscapes of the Düsseldorf School.
 The collection also features Parisian influences from the end of the 19th century, the beginning of realism, symbolism, and the finest paintings of the golden age of Finnish art.
 These trends usher us into the beginning of the 20th century, when the expressive scope of Finnish art expanded.
 Finnish expressionism, impressionism, cubism and surrealism reflect international influences.